This blog may contain affiliate links. Read our disclosure policy for more info.

 But if you don’t want to arrange all the logistics, I recommend taking this Capilano Suspension Bridge and Grouse Mountain Tour.
 Tours include hotel pickup around 10:30 am and cover all transportation and entry tickets to both locations.
 We felt this 5.5-hour tour gave us just the right amount of organization and freedom, with 1.5 hours at each destination so we could explore on our own.

 These tours really take the pressure off planning – which makes it so worth it!
-One person costs $224 CAD, but this tour does sell out fast, so check availability and book your ticket online here.
+One person costs $229 CAD, but this tour does sell out fast, so check availability and book your ticket online here.

 Night

 We love a good sunset cruise, especially when it comes with dinner and live music.
 There are many fun boat tours of Vancouver, but this Harbor Sunset Cruise is definitely the best option!
-Whether you’re having a romantic evening or traveling with friends or family, it’s an absolute blast!
+Whether you’re having a romantic evening or traveling with friends or family, it’s an absolute blast.

-When we went on the cruise, we got to see many of Vancouver’s top sights from the water.
+When we went on this cruise, we got to see many of Vancouver’s top sights from the water.
 It took us under the famous Lions Gate Bridge and out to Kitsilano (which, as you may remember from earlier, is home to one of our favorite beaches!).
 We were also treated to a lovely dinner with onboard entertainment.

-It’s really beautiful to watch the sun sink over the city and the food is also delicious.
+It’s really beautiful to watch the sun sink over the city, and the food is also delicious.
 It’s a buffet situation that includes salmon, roast beef, salads, and a ton of indulgent desserts.
 Basically, this is the ultimate way to treat yourself while in Vancouver!

 You’ll need to arrive at the Coal Harbour wharf in time for a 7 pm departure.
-The sunset cruise lasts 2.5 hours and costs $209 CAD, including dinner and entertainment.
+The sunset cruise lasts 2.5 hours and costs $211 CAD, including dinner and entertainment.
 Drinks cost extra, but it only seemed right to have a glass (or three) of wine as we enjoyed the scenery and live music.
 It truly is a magical evening, so check availability and book your tour online here!

 And if you want to learn ALL the details of this sunset cruise, you can read more about it on our blog here!